-The general sales tax is 12%.
-It is levied on the manufacturer's sale price of goods produced or manufactured in Canada or on the duty-paid value of goods imported into Canada.
+The general sales tax rate is 9%.
+Alcoholic beverages and tobacco products are taxed at a rate of 12%.
+Motor gasoline and diesel fuel are subject to specific tax rates.
+The federal sales tax is levied on the manufacturer's sale price of goods produced or manufactured in Canada or on the duty-paid value of goods imported into Canada.
 Duty-paid value includes the amount of customs duties, if any.
 For alcoholic beverages and tobacco products the sale price for purposes of the sales tax includes excise duties levied under the excise act.
 The rate of sales tax on a long list of construction materials and equipment for buildings is 5%.